Tag: california

 when officially separation in California for bankruptcy

-When does community property end in California?
-Is it at divorce or separation, and when exactly are two spouses (or future exes) separated?
+When is a married couple separated, ending community property in California?
+Is it at divorce, or separation?
+When exactly are two spouses (or future exes) separated?

 It’s usually clear when a marriage and community property begin in California.
 That’s when people say, “I do.”
 But it can be much harder to tell when it ends.